Noise Control Programs

 Training & Employee Education

-We deliver OSHA-compliant annual training that teaches employees how noise affects hearing, how to use HPDs properly, and what their rights are.
+We deliver OSHA-compliant annual training that teaches employees how noise affects hearing, how to use HPDs properly.

 Program Documentation & Recordkeeping

-We create and maintain the records OSHA requires including test logs, exposure results, training rosters, and written program materials.
+We create and maintain all required data per legal requirements including test logs, exposure results, training rosters, and written program materials.

 Engineering & Administrative Controls